m0hammad2Z/java-uno-fraamework/README.md

 4. Build the project following your IDE's instructions.

-### Contributing

-We welcome contributions to this project!
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute code, report issues, and request features.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.